-The UN Office on Drugs and Crime (UNODC) is the UN agency responsible for coordinating international drug control activities.
-It was established in 2002 and currently has around 500 staff members worldwide.
-Its headquarters are in Vienna and it has 21 field offices as well as a liaison office in New York.
+UNODC is the UN agency responsible for coordinating international drug control activities.
+It was established in 1997 through a merger between the UN Drug Control Programme (UNDCP) and the Centre for International Crime Prevention.
+UNODC has its headquarters in Vienna and field offices in all regions of the world, in addition to a liaison office in New York.

 UNODC was established by the UN Secretary-General to “address the interrelated issues of drug control, crime prevention and international terrorism in all its forms”.
 To fulfil its mandate, UNODC has a three-pillar work programme: